aimperial2/aimperial2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on CreatorVerse -- Vite + React website for your favorite creators
-- 🌱 I’m currently learning SQL and
+- 🌱 I’m currently learning SQL and doing LeetCode75
 - 👯 I’m looking to collaborate on more projects and connect with other aspiring, creative tech fellows
 - 🤔 I’m looking for help with alil bit of everything
 - 💬 Ask me about React LOL